bigbluebutton/bigbluebutton-api-php/README.md

 **Remark:**

-Some test will connect to an existing BBB-server, which is specified in the `.env`-file.
-You can specify your own BBB-server by copy that file into the same folder and name it `.env.local`.
+Some tests will connect to an existing BBB server, which is specified in the `.env` file.
+You can specify your own BBB server by making a copy of the `.env` file into the same folder and naming it `.env.local`.
-Exchange the credentials `BBB_SERVER_BASE_URL` and `BBB_SECRET` to your server's values.
+Replace the credentials for `BBB_SERVER_BASE_URL` and `BBB_SECRET` with your server's values.
-Since this new file (`.env.local`) takes precedence over the main file (`.env`), you will now test with your own server.
+Since this new file (`.env.local`) takes precedence over the main file (`.env`), you will now run the tests on your own server.

 [bbb]: http://bigbluebutton.org
 [composer]: https://getcomposer.org